 Close to Riga is Jurmala, Latvia's Riviera-like resort with long beaches, attractive wooden villas, spas and therapeutic facilities.

 A visitor shouldn’t miss the historic towns of Cesis and Sigulda with their medieval castles, alongside the pleasant banks of Gauja river while traveling through Gauja National Park.

 The 18th century Rundale Palace not far from Latvian – Lithuanian border is considered to be the most impressive Baroque building in Latvia.
 It was the summer residence of the Duke of Courland.
 The museum located there now offers baroque themed event programs that can be booked or added to your incentive program at ELIT Events Baltic.

 The South Western Latvia, Kurzeme area is still mostly unknown to tourists although there is a large number of old manors and castles, and the lovely town of Kuldiga with almost completely conserved 19th century Old Town and the 2nd widest waterfall in Europe (although only 2 meters high).

-The highlight of the area is the port of Ventspils that features a maritime museum with enormous collection of anchors and many other aquatic features.
+The highlight of the area is the port of Ventspils - a town with long history that features nice old town, Livonian Order castle, lovely street art and a maritime museum with enormous collection of anchors and many other aquatic items.

-Another port - Liepaja attracts viewers with 19th to beginning of 20th century villas and reminders of the Soviet times when the city was the major Soviet Naval Base at Baltic Sea.
+Another port - Liepaja attracts visitors with 19th to beginning of 20th century villas and reminders of the Soviet times when the city was the major Soviet Naval Base on the Baltic Sea.
 Thrilling views of the base called Karuosta in Latvian will definitely impress everyone.